A lightweight BFT consensus protocol for blockchains

 \subsection{Safety}

-In this section, we show that the safety property is fulfilled for the general consensus protocol assuming a bound on the overall weight of Byzantine block proposers that depends on the decision thresholds of the block proposers.
+In this section, we show that the safety property is fulfilled for the general consensus protocol assuming a bound on the overall weight of Byzantine validators that depends on the decision thresholds of the validators.

-\begin{theorem}[Safety] If there are $<(\tau -1/3)$~Byzantine block proposers for~$\tau \in (1/3, 1]$, then any two honest block proposers with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{theorem}
+\begin{theorem}[Safety] If the weight of Byzantine validators is $<(\tau -1/3)$ for~$\tau \in (1/3, 1]$, then any two honest validators with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{theorem}